jeremyzz830/CISII-Repo/Docs/Data Specification.md

-## Write ipynb file to read h5 file
+## Write ipynb script to read h5 file

 the virtual env has to be switched in advance to enable the package for reading h5, here are the steps of switching venv for jupyter notebook